African Schools on Line

 • Even though it is often cheaper to ship computers & equipment to far away regions than purchase locally.
 Supplying computers on their own is not a solution.

-Commitment, Transparency and Viability are the key requirements from any Education Ministry, School or Organisation seeking to participate or recieve assistance & support from CfC.
+Commitment, Transparency and Viability are the key requirements from any Education Ministry, School or Organisation seeking to participate or receive assistance & support from CfC.
 As an established UK Charity, CfC remains accountable to donors and recipients for good practice and stewardship of resources.
 Hence all new participants seeking entry into this programmes are required to fulfil the CfC criteria for acceptance

 Criteria include; Site assessment, Skills analysis of personnel, undertaking by participants to maximise usage of resources including provision for shared access to neighbouring schools, community, etc.